Subtropical Storm Nicole is on track to strengthen into a Category 1 hurricane as it approaches Florida – KION546

 “We’re not forecasting a major hurricane,” Rhome said.
 “Again, not an Ian situation, but still a potentially impactful system.”

-Impactful in the sense it’s projected to be a strong tropical storm or a Category 1 hurricane by the time it reaches Florida by Wednesday evening, Rhome said.
+Impactful in the sense it’s projected to be a strong tropical storm or a Category 1 hurricane by the time it reaches Florida by Wednesday evening into Thursday morning, Rhome said.

 “Florida residents need to be taking this seriously,” Rhome said.